tjayr/zeebe-cdk-constructs/API.md

 ### ZeebeFargateCluster <a name="ZeebeFargateCluster" id="zeebe-cdk-constructs.ZeebeFargateCluster"></a>

-A construct to create a Camunda 8 cluster comprising of a number Zeebe brokers and gateways deployed on AWS ECS Fargate.
+A construct to create a Zeebe cluster on AWS Fargate.

 #### Initializers <a name="Initializers" id="zeebe-cdk-constructs.ZeebeFargateCluster.Initializer"></a>